OliverLysa/observatory-data-prep/README.md

 ### functions.R

-A collection of regularly used functions across all steps
+A collection of regularly used functions across all other scripts not otherwise provided in R packages

 ### electronics

 #### 000_classification_matching.R

+The observatory dashboard presents data on electronics using two classifications:

-Data is presented for electronics in the observatory dashboard categorised by the [UNU-54](https://github.com/OliverLysa/observatory/blob/main/classifications/classifications/UNU.xlsx) classification (Wang et al., 2012; [Forti, Baldé and Kuehr, 2018](https://collections.unu.edu/eserv/UNU:6477/RZ_EWaste_Guidelines_LoRes.pdf)).
-The objective of this classification system is to group products by 'similar function, comparable material composition (in terms of hazardous substances and valuable materials) and related end-of-life attributes...in addition to...a homogeneous average weight and life-time distribution' ([Baldé *et al.* 2015](https://i.unu.edu/media/ias.unu.edu-en/project/2238/E-waste-Guidelines_Partnership_2015.pdf)).
+1. A 54 category '[UNU-KEY'](https://github.com/OliverLysa/observatory/blob/main/classifications/classifications/UNU.xlsx) classification (Wang et al., 2012; [Forti, Baldé and Kuehr, 2018](https://collections.unu.edu/eserv/UNU:6477/RZ_EWaste_Guidelines_LoRes.pdf)) - the objective of which is to group products by 'similar function, comparable material composition (in terms of hazardous substances and valuable materials) and related end-of-life attributes...in addition to...a homogeneous average weight and life-time distribution' ([Baldé *et al.* 2015](https://i.unu.edu/media/ias.unu.edu-en/project/2238/E-waste-Guidelines_Partnership_2015.pdf)); and
+2. A 14 category classification used by public authorities in the UK to report EEE/WEEE-related data against.

 ##### Inputs